dannyfritz/interview-editor/README.md

 1. Run `npm test` to ensure it is ready to go.
    - It should fail with 1 test run and many skipped.
 1. Open the repo in the editor of the Interviewer's choice
-1. Position the test run and editor on the monitor so both can be seen at the same time
+1. Position the test runner and editor on the monitor so both can be seen at the same time

 ### Interview